 Industry-relevant content and world-leading faculty

 The MEL and MHLP programs were designed for forward-thinking professionals who want to accelerate their career development and make an impact.
-“What we are teaching in the MEL and MHLP programs applies whether it is being taught virtually, in person with social distancing or in traditional classrooms and labs,” says Tamara Etmannski, Academic Director of the MEL and MHLP programs.
+“What we are teaching in the MEL and MHLP programs applies whether it is being taught virtually, in person with social distancing or in traditional classrooms and labs,” says Tamara Etmannski, former Academic Director of the MEL and MHLP programs.